geokit/geokit-rails/README.markdown

 ## Database Compatability

+* Geokit works with MySQL (tested with version 5.0.41) or PostgreSQL (tested with version 8.2.6)
-Geokit does *not* work with SQLite, as it lacks the necessary geometry functions.
+* Geokit does *not* work with SQLite, as it lacks the necessary geometry functions.
-Geokit works with MySQL (tested with version 5.0.41) or PostgreSQL (tested with version 8.2.6) Geokit is known to *not* work with Postgres <8.1 -- it uses the least() funciton.
+* Geokit is known to *not* work with Postgres versions under 8.1 -- it uses the least() funciton.

 ## HIGH-LEVEL NOTES ON WHAT'S WHERE